Avidan87/MCP-SERVER/README.md

    - Health check: `/health`

 4. **Wait for Build**
-   - First build takes ~15-20 minutes (downloading MiDaS model)
+   - First build takes ~15-20 minutes (downloading Depth Anything V2 model)
    - Watch logs to see progress
    - Model is cached in the Docker image for future deployments

 5. **Get Your URL**
-   - Railway provides a URL like: `https://midas-mcp-server-production.up.railway.app`
+   - Railway provides a URL like: `https://depth-estimation-production.up.railway.app`
    - Test: `https://your-url.railway.app/health`

 ### Auto-Deploy on Git Push